manikrajan/fe-eda/README.md

   - TODO: add any other data files used (there's a lot in the google drive so add the ones we need to this list and to github)
 - Python Code: ipynb and py files used for our project
   - Data_Cleaning_Class.py: definition of class used for cleaning raw data
+  - Data_Analysis_And_Visualizations.ipynb: analysis and visualizations used in project
   - Data_Cleaning.ipynb: execution of data cleaning
   - Test_Data_Cleaning_Class.ipynb: unit testing for data cleaning class
-  - TODO: add details/names for the analysis files
+  - Test_County_Analysis_Class.ipynb: unit testing for county analysis class
 - DS 5100 Food Deserts.pdf: PDF version of presentation slides
 - DS 5100 Food Deserts.pptx: PowerPoint version of presentation slides
 - ProjectReport.md: written report